 Commuters and graduate students are welcome to participate in student clubs, organizations, and activities.
 For more information about getting involved on campus, visit the Community Life page or call 423.461.8335.

-Milligan College has a full-time campus minister to help meet the needs of faith development in the campus community.
-Contact Brad Wallace or call 423.461.8748.
+Milligan University has a full-time campus minister to help meet the needs of faith development in the campus community.
+Contact Rich Aubrey or call 423.461.8748.

 Security personnel have authority to enforce campus traffic policies, to request identification of any person on campus and to escort unauthorized persons from campus if necessary, to detain persons in violation of the law, and to fulfill such other responsibilities as may be appropriate in the performance of their duties.